rahulyhg/themes-plus/readme.txt

 = Which modules are included?
 How can I add them to a page? =
 * __Custom Shortcodes:__ Google Maps, Contact form, Recent Posts, Content Carousels, Bootstrap Column Grid
-  * _Simply use the them.es+ button in the TinyMCE Editor to add a module on the page_
+  * _Use the them.es+ button in the TinyMCE Editor to add a module on the page_
 * __WordPress Standard Image Gallery hooks:__ Gallery Grids, Image Carousels, Panzoom (Ken Burns) Slider, Portfolio Filter
-  * _The WordPress Gallery hooks can be activated by creating a new Gallery, adding images and selecting the desired "Type" in the Gallery Settings_
+  * _Gallery hooks can be activated by creating a new Gallery, adding images and selecting the desired "Type" in the settings_
+* __Portfolio Filter:__
+  * _Upload all images which should appear in the Portfolio and name/tag them accordingly.
+Create a new WordPress Gallery and select Type "Portfolio Filter"_

 = Does this Plugin work with my Theme? =
 * The Plugin has been primarily developed to bring additional features into [them.es](http://them.es/ "them.es") Themes